Iasa-Global/btabok/README.md

 ## What is in this Site?

+The gitpages version of the site is here: https://iasa-global.github.io/btabok/

 The BTABoK repository includes all of the main content for the BTABoK.
 It is navigable in the same way as the primary BTABoK site.

 1. The Engagement Model - includes the articles related to building and managing an architecture practice.